Student wellbeing

 Our support network

 Key to our effective support of student learning and wellbeing is strategic allocation of a fulltime Wellbeing Coordinator at each campus.
-Our extensive support network includes an Additional Learning Support Co-ordinator (who works across both campuses), Student Managers, Headspace Psychologists (located at each campus on a part time basis), DET SSSO staff and local Social and Youth Work services.
+Our extensive network includes an Assistant Principal, Year Level Leaders, Wellbeing Coordinators, Mental health Practitioner, DET SSSO staff and external agencies.

 Our commitment